Content available exclusively for subscribers

 There is no “truth to power” at work here at all.

-Like when Glenn fired Steve Wilks last week, where were the articles or questions about why he hired him in the first place?
+Like when Glenn fired defensive coordinator Steve Wilks last week, where were the articles or questions about why he hired him in the first place?
 It made no sense on a number of fronts.
-We covered those last week.
+We covered this last week.

 Why did Glenn get rid of an answer at QB who has another team in first place now, to go into QB pergatory?